Harshan911/Snaily/README.md

 ## 📄 Skill Files

-Skill files are the heart of Blue Dragon.
+Skill files are the heart of Snaily.
 They're simple `.md` files with YAML frontmatter that teach the AI new behaviors — **no code, no plugins, no risk**.

 ### How They Work